06th January 2021

 Each part of the standard deals with a different issue.
 The parts are as follows:

 The standard focuses on keeping playgrounds safe.
-It outlines the operator must establish that appropriate safety system.
+It outlines the operator must establish an appropriate safety system.
 No access should be allowed for unsafe equipment or areas.
 The effectiveness of safety measures should be assessed annually, and entrances for emergency services should be freely accessible.
 The standard states that equipment should be installed safely to appropriate national building regulations and the manufacturer’s instructions.

 Playground standards aren’t and have never been a legal requirement.
 However, following the BS EN 1176 represents good practice in the event of an accident claim.
 This means some limitations as compliance won’t automatically create a safe playground.
 These standards are intended to be used intelligently and aid with creating safe playgrounds and equipment.